Lancasterwu/dms-view-ms/paper.md

 ## Mapping influenza A virus escape from human sera

-Using a deep mutational scanning approach, @lee2019mapping measured the ability of every single amino-acid mutation in the Influenza Virus surface protein hemagglutinin to escape human sera.
+Using a DMS approach, @lee2019mapping measured the ability of every single amino-acid mutation in the influenza virus surface protein hemagglutinin to escape neutralization by human sera.
 For more information on the experimental setup, see the paper [@lee2019mapping] or the [GitHub repo](https://github.com/jbloomlab/map_flu_serum_Perth2009_H3_HA).

-In this example, the conditions are the different human or ferret sera used for the selections.
+In the *dms-view* visualization of these data, the conditions are the different human or ferret sera used for the selections.
-The site- and mutation-level metrics are different summaries of [differential selection](https://jbloomlab.github.io/dms_tools2/diffsel.html), where higher values indicate more escape from the sera.
+The site- and mutation-level metrics are different [summary statistics](https://jbloomlab.github.io/dms_tools2/diffsel.html) measuring the extent that mutations escape from immune pressure.

 Lee and colleagues asked two questions in their paper which can be easily explored using *dms-view*.

   1. Are the same sites selected by sera from different people? (compare site-level and mutation-level metric values for specific sites between different conditions)
-  1. Where on the protein structure are the highly selected sites located? (view sites on the protein structure)
+  2. Where on the protein structure are the highly selected sites located? (view sites on the protein structure)

 ### Comparing site-level and mutation-level metric values for specific sites between conditions